Register to Participate

 - How has the economic impact of COVID-19 affected current food security?
 How is it likely to affect food security in the future?

-Topic Two: Comparing COVID-19 Impacts
+Data Visualization Topic 2: Comparing COVID-19 Economic Impacts

 In the broader context of the COVID-19 Pandemic, the world has seen a range of impacts.
 Countries like South Korea were able to contain and prevent the disease from having the widespread and massive growth seen in countries like China and the United States.